tla-official/TLA-Web/site/content/_index.md

 ---
-title: Welcome to The Learning Arcade
+title: Welcome to...........
+The Learning Arcade
 subtitle: A place where you can learn various things
 image: img/channel-banner.png
 blurb: